Perchik71/Creation-Kit-Platform-Extended/README.md

 </p>

 # Description
 The powerful open-source platform makes numerous fixes and improvements to the **Creation Kit** editor from **Bethesda**.
-This is a continuation of two previously arhived projects, as I am already confused in the code.
+This is a continuation of two previously archived projects, as I am already confused in the code.
 The new implementation is based on the principle of modularity, which will allow for better control of development.

 > [!NOTE]
 > At the moment, the platform supports **CK** version: